freedom987/gittest/readme.txt

-git is a version controjl system git is free software
+git is a distributed version controjl system git is free software